learn-co-curriculum/rails-form_tag-readme/README.md

 end
 ```

-This fails for obvious reasons, let's follow the TDD process and let the failures help build our form.
+This fails for obvious reasons.
+Let's follow the TDD process and let the failures help build our form.
 The first error says that it can't find the field `post_title`.
 Let's add the following HTML form items into the view template:

 ```ERB
 <h3>Post Form</h3>